AdekunleAdetunji/custom_auth/README.md

 # Microservice Project
-This repo houses a Django Microservice project.
+This repo houses a Django custom_auth Django Microservice project.

-The first app in this project is the **Example project** which is being used to explore and master the working of the Django web app framework
+The list of apps in this project are
+* Example

+Sample app from learning about the django web app framework
+* Foundation App

+Main app that implements the microservice functionalities